 Why ... did almost all folk seem to love music of one kind or another ? ... but so few played jazz?
 Believe it or not but we enjoyed Dixieland Jazz and we even toyed with little bits of understanding about music and occasionally attempted to be creative ... which can't be bad for factory managers and beer drinkers?

 'Maverick' was our destiny, many thought a 'Stanford drop out' was our ambition, but folk often simply called us a curmudgeon (an ill tempered fellow, full of resentment and stubborn notions) ... but in truth we'd always worked hard at our fun ... and one of our notions, the explanatory pervasiveness of evolution, was big time fun!
-We admit we often felt much like a leper, shunned & ostracised as a freak indulging in 'thoughtcrime' ... an empirial nerd and certainly not very woke ... ridiculous yes, but perhaps not stoopid ... relentlessly, day by day the evolutionary evidence from Empirical Science mounted ... everything but everything we imagined was 'viewed' through the lens of evolution and in the 'context' of natural selection ... your protagonist had been given 'the black spot', guilty as charged, just a maverick who asked awkward questions!
+We admit we often felt much like a leper, shunned & ostracised as a freak indulging in 'thought crime' ... an empirical nerd and certainly not very woke ... ridiculous yes, but hopefully not stoopid ... relentlessly, day by day the evolutionary evidence from Empirical Science mounted ... everything but everything we imagined was 'viewed' through the lens of evolution and in the 'context' of natural selection ... your protagonist had been given 'the black spot', guilty as charged, just a maverick who asked awkward questions!

 ... and there was more ... day by day the evidence from empirical science for the natural selection of good behaviour mounted and became so compelling that we were confident enough to strike a wager with our future great grandchildren's children and their mates!